 TDM - Tables Implementation

 TDM enables the user to provision tables in a TDM task.
-The user can select 1 of the following 2 options:
+To do that, the user can select 1 of the following 2 options:

 1. Business entities and referential data.
 The included tables are related to the task's business entities and are needed in the testing environment.